-It is the policy of Cirrus Academy Charter School's Board of Directors, and Superintendent/CEO to comply with state and federal laws including Family Educational Rights and Privacy Act (FERPA), Individuals with Disabilities Education Act (IDEA) and the Pupil Protection Rights Amendment (PPRA), adhering to the confidentiality and releasing of student records and information.
-The Superintendent/CEO, or designee have developed rules and procedures to be followed for parents, guardians, and eligible students of any type of information designated as Directory Information on an annual basis and provide parents, guardians, and eligible students with an opportunity to opt out of the disclosure of any type of directory information by submitting the appropriate documentations and forms.
+It is the policy of Cirrus Academy Charter School's Board of Directors, and Head of School to comply with state and federal laws including Family Educational Rights and Privacy Act (FERPA), Individuals with Disabilities Education Act (IDEA) and the Pupil Protection Rights Amendment (PPRA), adhering to the confidentiality and releasing of student records and information.
+The Head of School, or designee have developed rules and procedures to be followed for parents, guardians, and eligible students of any type of information designated as Directory Information on an annual basis and provide parents, guardians, and eligible students with an opportunity to opt out of the disclosure of any type of directory information by submitting the appropriate documentations and forms.

-Family Education Rights and Privacy Act (FERPA) Statute: 20.U.S.C.
-1232 Regulations: 34 C.F.R.
+Family Education Rights and Privacy Act (FERPA)Statute: 20.U.S.C.
+1232Regulations: 34 C.F.R.
 Part 99